Alexandra Scheibler, Ph.D.

-There are many other exciting concerts for you to discover in this season’s programme.
-And should you have any questions, feel free to get in touch with us.
+Yet, there are also many other tempting concerts for you to discover in this season’s programme.
+Should you have any questions, please feel free to get in touch with us.
 We will be more than happy to help you find the concert which best suits your taste.

 Please enter your email address